RidwanSharkar/Eidolon-VI/README.md

 - Collision detection using raycasting and distance calculations

 ### Animation & Effects
+- Weapon swing animations using `useFrame` with pivot and rotation in 3 dimensions
-- Particle systems using instanced meshes
+- Ability particle systems using instanced meshes
 - Effect lifecycle management with unique IDs
 - Projectile tracking and collision detection
 - Shader-based visual effects for abilities